IVF procedure steps

 IVF (In vitro fertilization) is the fertilization of eggs outside the body.
 It was first carried out successfully in humans in 1977 and has now become a routine process for treating couples who are unable to conceive naturally.

-IVF consists of many steps, which are outlined below:
+IVF consists of the steps outlined below:

 ● Ovarian stimulation: The woman has her ovaries stimulated with hormones (usually as daily injections), so that she grows multiple eggs, rather than the single egg usually seen on a natural cycle.
 A trigger injection, approximately 36 hours before egg collection, helps the eggs to go through the last stages of development.